-During the year ended August 31, 2009, management recognized a weakness in the design of ICFR caused by the absence of a written Code of Conduct.
+Management previously recognized a weakness in the design of ICFR caused by the absence of a written Code of Conduct.
+A draft Code of Conduct has been produced and has been circulated for comment to the Board of Directors and senior management for comment.
 As disclosed above the Company has engaged an independent expert in the assessment, testing and implementation of Internal Controls over Financial Reporting to ensure the requirements of National Instrument 52-109 have been complied with.
-The report from the independent expert, expected early in the second quarter of Fiscal 2010 will address this weakness and provide recommendations for improvements.